The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 In comparison to many other pharaohs, Tutankhamun didn't rule long enough to gain significant military conquests or construct impressive monuments.

-His only claim to fame was the undoing of Akhenaten's changes.
+His only claim to fame was the undoing of Akhenaten's religious changes.

 Two Egyptian generals, Ay and Horemheb, became the next pharaohs, which brought the 18th Dynasty to an end.